decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 The following section details a basic set of test vectors that can be used to confirm an implementation's correctness.

-**NOTE** All binary data below is represented as octet strings in big endian order, encoded in hexadecimal format.
+**NOTE** All binary data below is represented as octet strings in big endian order, encoded in hexadecimal (base 16) format.
+Strings prefixed with `h` and enclosed by single quotes `'` represent base 16 encoded byte strings.
+On the other hand, strings prefixed with `0x` (not enclosed by single quotes), represent base 16 encoded decimal numbers (scalars).

 **NOTE** These fixtures are a work in progress and subject to change.